Real-life Succession: Who’s who in Murdoch family Rupert hands empire to his son

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Real-life Succession: Who’s who in Rupert Murdoch’s family as he hands over Fox empire to his son
+Rupert’s Succession drama comes to an end: Who’s who in Murdoch family as he hands over Fox empire to son

 Rupert Murdoch has stepped down as chairman of Fox News and News Corp, naming his son Lachlan Murdoch as his successor